mcedit/mcedit2/CONTRIBUTING.md

  + Mac OS X: Choose "About This Mac" from the Apple menu.
  + Linux: See your distro's documentation to find out how to get the version number.
  + An animal is not a version number.<br><br>

-* **Error log** - If MCEdit tells you it had an error, there will be vital information inside the console window and/or error log file.
-On Windows, this is the file `mcedit.log` inside the `MCEdit-<version>-<platform>` folder.
-Use [pastebin](http://pastebin.com/) or [gist](https://gist.github.com/) for logs longer than a dozen lines.
-On Mac OS X, error info can be copied from the Console utility. (`mcedit.log` is also present on OS X, though it's buried deep inside the application bundle.)
-On Linux, the error log will be shown on the terminal you started MCEdit from.

 The issue tracker is the preferred channel for [bug reports](#bugs),